zzorn/scalaprops/readme.txt

 Scalaprops is a simple Scala library for properties oriented programminging.
 It provides listener, value translation, and validator support for properties.
-It also includes a Bean trait with factory methods for creating properties.
+It also includes a Bean trait with factory methods for creating properties, and utility classes for saving and loading beans to/from streams.

 == License ==